DoanNgocCuong/home/0_English/1_thi VSTEP/1_Cấu trúc.md

       - It is not (can not be) adj
       - What are the disadvantages of watching TV?

+#### Yes/No
+- tobe: Are you nice>
+- Have: Have you ever learned E? have ... it is good/...
+- Can/will/would... you?
+Would you like to drink tea?
+I would like ...
+I love it so much/it is ...
+- do ... do you.
+Do you like to sing?
 ### Từ để hỏi:

 #### 1. What???